Juan Manuel de Rosas: Platine War

-Rosas failed to realize that discontent was steadily growing throughout the country.
+Rosas failed to acknowledge that discontent was steadily growing throughout the country.
 Throughout the 1840s he became increasingly secluded in his country house in Palermo, some miles away from Buenos Aires.
 There he ruled and lived under heavy protection provided by guards and patrols.
 He declined to meet with his ministers and relied solely on secretaries.
 His daughter Manuela replaced his wife at his right hand and became the link between Rosas and the outside world.
-The reason for Rosas's increasing isolation was given by a member of his secretariat: "The dictator is not stupid: he knows the people hate him; he goes in constant fear and always has one eye on the chance to rob and abuse them and the other on making a getaway.
+The reason for Rosas' increasing isolation was given by a member of his secretariat: "The dictator is not stupid: he knows the people hate him; he goes in constant fear and always has one eye on the chance to rob and abuse them and the other on making a getaway.
 He has a horse ready saddled at the door of his office day and night".

 Meanwhile, Brazil, now ascendant under Emperor Dom Pedro II, provided support to the Uruguayan government that still held out in Montevideo, as well as to the ambitious Justo José de Urquiza, a caudillo in Entre Ríos who rebelled against Rosas.
 Once one of Rosas' most trusted lieutenants, Urquiza now claimed to fight for a constitutional government, although his ambition to become head of state was barely disguised.
 In retaliation, Rosas declared war on Brazil on 18 August 1851, beginning the Platine War.
 The army under Oribe in Uruguay surrendered to Urquiza in October.
 With arms and financial aid given by Brazil, Urquiza then marched through Argentine territory heading to Buenos Aires.

-Uncharacteristically, Rosas remained passive throughout the conflict.
-The Argentine ruler lost heart once he realized that he had fallen into a trap.
+Uncharacteristically, Rosas remained passive throughout the conflict, but lost heart once he came to realise that he had fallen into a trap.
 Even if he defeated Urquiza, his forces would probably be weakened enough to prevent him from challenging the Brazilian army that was ready to invade Argentina.
 With no other alternative, Rosas remarked: "There is no other way; we have to play for the high stakes and go for everything.
-Here we are, and from here there is no retreat."
+Here we are, and from here there is no retreat".
 After an unsuccessful battle against Urquiza on 3 February 1852, Rosas fled to Buenos Aires.
 Once there, he disguised himself and boarded a ship that took him to Britain to live in exile.
 Embittered, he remarked: "It is not the people who have overthrown me.
-It is the monkeys, the Brazilians."
+It is the monkeys, the Brazilians".